MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

     * If a reasonable amount of time is exceeded, the time starts on world load.
     * A reasonable amount of time is up to the examiner's discretion.
-* Full game runs (Random/Set Seed) are timed with tfull second precision only.
+* Full game runs (Random/Set Seed) are timed using full second precision only.
 In the case of a tie, runs will then be timed with millisecond precision.
+This is for accurate leaderboard placements.
-* Individual level runs (Obtain Item, Obtain Dyes etc) are always timed with millisecond precision.
+* Individual level runs (Obtain Item, Obtain All Dyes etc) are always timed with millisecond precision.

 ## World Creation Rules